 Do I really need therapy?
 I can usually handle my problems.

-Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it, especially after having a baby.
+Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you’ve faced, there’s nothing wrong with seeking out extra support when you need it, especially at this phase of life.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you are in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools to cope with your new life situation.
 Often those who experience postpartum depression or other mood disorders often also have perfectionistic qualities and a strong sense of independence.
 There is a feeling that no help is needed, and there may even be hiding from true feelings for fear of shame and judgement from others.
 Being honest with yourself and how you feel can only speed up your wellness track.

 What is therapy like?

 Because each client has different issues and goals for therapy, therapy will be different depending on the individual.
 In general, we may discuss the current struggles happening in your life, explore relevant issues from the past to include family relationships, and you may share your progress, or lack thereof, and insights gained since the previous therapy session.
 Depending on your specific needs, therapy can be short-term, or longer-term, to deal with more difficult issues or your desire for more personal development.
-Either way, it is most common to schedule regular sessions (usually weekly).
+Either way, it is most common to schedule regular sessions to start.